Courses

 In this one-credit course, you will study the history of Arabic calligraphy and explore various calligraphic styles.
 You will learn about the work of well-known Arab calligraphers, and about the ways in which visual artists from the Arab world have incorporated calligraphy into their work.
 Topics we will discuss include the Thuluth script; the Diwani script; the Kufic script; the Ruq‘a script; famous calligraphers through time; calligraphy during the early Islamic era; calligraphy during the Umayyad and Abbasid era; calligraphy during the Ottoman era; street calligraphy; and digital calligraphy.
 Additionally, you will practice creating your own calligraphic work under the guidance of your instructor.

-Meeting Days and Times: four Wednesday evenings, June 5 through July 3, 5:15 - 8:20 pm
+Meeting Days and Times: five Wednesday evenings, June 11 through July 9, 5:15 - 8:15 pm

 Who Will Be My Instructor?

 Our summer courses are taught by our regular, full-time teaching staff, all of whom have extensive experience in the field of Teaching Arabic as a World Language.
 Our areas of expertise include world language pedagogy; Arabic linguistics; Arabic literature and poetry; various forms of colloquial Arabic (Egyptian, Jordanian, and Gulf Arabic); and Arabic calligraphy.
 Our Arabic instructors go the extra mile to make themselves available to students for extra help after class, and organize and participate in our cultural events.
-Find more about us here
+Read more about us.

 The Arabic Program maintains a vibrant schedule of cultural programming throughout the academic year and in summer.
 Our cultural events are open to our Arabic students and the general public.
 At our weekly Arabic conversation table, students of all levels can practice conversation in fusha (Standard Arabic) as well as Arabic colloquials.
 In addition, our extra-curricular events for summer include Arabic film screenings and Arabic dialect and calligraphy workshops.